Cheapest car insurance in Texas for a bad driving record

 Cheapest car insurance in Texas with multiple tickets

-Nationwide is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,832 or $153.
+The cheapest insurer for drivers with multiple tickets is Nationwide, with rates averaging $1,832 annually or $153 monthly.

 One ticket will affect car insurance rates, but multiple tickets will increase rates by a lot more.
 Repeated failure to obey speed limits and traffic laws means insurers are more likely to pay claims because of your risky driving.